Cyberghxst/CocoaTreeDetection/README.md

 ```

 ## Disclaimer
-Any uncommented situation error / situation: try to google, you will almost find out everything by seeing the whole internet
+Any uncommented situation/error: try to google it, you will almost find out everything by seeing the whole internet
 (this is how I solved all the errors I got) :)